Elinor Florence, Author

 * * * * *

-Friends, would you like to recommend a book to our club?
-And please feel free to forward or share this list with your own reading buddies.
+Friends, please feel free to forward or share this list with your own reading buddies.

 I will leave you with this quote from author George R. R. Martin (whose novels later became the series Game of Thrones): “A reader lives a thousand lives before he dies.
 The man who never reads lives only one.”